developer-zebra/developer-zebra-site/src/ddt/1-1/guide/criteria/index.md

 ---
 title: Test Criteria
 layout: guide.html
-product: Diagnostic Tool
+product: Device Diagnostic Tool
 productversion: '1.17'
 ---

 ## Overview
-Diagnostic Tool tests the properties based on the subsystems listed in the following table.
+Device Diagnostic Tool tests the properties based on the subsystems listed in the following table.
 If pass/fail criteria exists, the result is one of the following:
 * **Pass** - if the criteria is met
 * **Fail** - if the criteria is not met
 * **Info** - displays an informational message (pass/fail is not applicable)